Course details

 Important information

-This course is restricted to students enrolled in the part-time BBA Degree Program.
-For registration approval, please email bba@bcit.ca with your name and ID.
+3. Course registration is restricted to students accepted into the Flexible Learning (formerly Part-Time) BBA Degree program.
+For registration approval, please email bba@bcit.ca with your name and student ID.
 This is a hybrid course.
-Students are expected to be available on Wednesday evenings to attend lecture and lab either in-person at the Burnaby campus, or online via Zoom.
-Specific dates are listed above.
+Class will be held weekly either in-person at the Burnaby campus, or online via Zoom.
+See the above dates for a schedule breakdown.

 Status